cyril-colin/tohr/README.md

 curl -o docker-compose.yml ${SOURCE}/docker-compose-prod.yml
 vi docker-compose.yml
 ```
-> Usual data to edit are :
+Usual data to edit are :
->  - tohr.image : the docker build tag
+  - ``tohr.image`` : the docker build tag
->  - tohr.ports : to fit to your environments
+  - ``tohr.ports`` : to fit to your environments
->  - volume : to add your tohr configuration and assets
+  - ``volume`` : to add your tohr configuration and assets
->  - tohr-transmission.ports : idem, to fit to your needs.
+  - ``tohr-transmission.ports`` : idem, to fit to your needs.
 See transmission documentation
->  - tohr-transmission.volumes : to fit to your downloads favorite destinations
+  - ``tohr-transmission.volumes`` : to fit to your downloads favorite destinations

 ### Get and edit Tohr configuration